 - Files stored for 30 days

 The 30 day backup for BackBlaze is a bit tricky but basically if a file has been deleted, BackBlaze will stop storing it after 30 days, unlike say, Time Machine which will keep the file until Time Machine is forced to delete old backups for storage.
 Clearly, for Backblaze this is an overhead check.
 Storing every file indefinitely for each user is likely a very tall order.
 However, it's also important to understand the implications.
-If you use Backblaze to backup external drives, they will need to be connected to the computer in question at least once a month while Backblaze is running to reauthorize the index of the files, so don't count on Backblaze to backup data that you only access once in a great while, and if you're going to be away from your data for more than 30 days, so if you're banking on hiking the Pacific Crest Trial and stowing your laptop for 3-4 months in a friend's garage, Backblaze may not be for you.
+If you use Backblaze to backup external drives, they will need to be connected to the computer in question at least once a month while Backblaze is running to reauthorize the index of the files.
+I wouldn't count on Backblaze to backup data from infreuqent external sources, and if you're going to be away from your data for more than 30 days without connecting to the internet, Backblaze may not be for you.
 30 Days isn't bad, but I'd much prefer if they were a bit more generous.

 Setting up BackBlaze requires two things: Signing up for a trial or paid account, and downloading and installing it's application.
 The initial takes a fair amount of time, it probably took longer for me than the average user with 6 HDs to sift through, which took about a half hour.